Trooper Clarence Johnson

 Trooper Clarence Johnson died on September 8, 1968, at the age of 26.
 He was killed when he was hit head-on by a pickup that crossed the center line on a curve between Fall City and Carnation.
 At the time of his death, Trooper Johnson had served 18 months with the Washington State Patrol.

 Trooper Johnson's mother, Sibyl Wood, passed away in 2015.
 Trooper Johnson's brother, Gary, retired as a trooper from the Washington State Patrol in 1998.
-Gary lives in Goodyear, Arizona.
-Gary's son Matt is married and has two boys, Ethan (10) and Preston (7).
+Gary's son Matt is married and has two boys, 11 and 8.
 They live in the Maple Valley area.
+Gary’s daughter, Tiffany adopted a 15-month-old little girl and has a 3-month old daughter.
+Gary is enjoying his time with his granddaughters and helping to take care of them.
 Gary's sister, Cheryl, lives in Seattle with her husband Mike.
-Their son, Thomas, is attending college.
+Their son, Thomas is attending college.

 In May of 2001, Trooper Johnson was awarded the Medal of Honor, posthumously, for his actions on September 8, 1968, by the Law Enforcement – Medal of Honor Committee.